Skip to main content

 Entrance requirements

-Some courses may also have specific entry requirements, such as higher levels of maths to those indicated in the TAFE admissions guide, or a folio, or may require students to commence at a level specified in the training package.
+Some courses may also have specific entry requirements, such as higher levels of maths to those indicated in the TAFE Admissions Guide, or a folio, or may require students to commence at a level specified in the training package.
 Details for specific course entrance requirements can be checked with your preferred TAFE college.

 Alternative pathways for school students who do not meet the OLNA standards